NSW National Parks & Wildlife Service, Brisbane Water National Park

 Local of 30 years, Laurie Pasco is a Central Coast eco warrior.
 The NSW National Parks & Wildlife Service ranger spends her days conserving native plants, animals and important historic sites, while also working as a firefighter, protecting the region – and beyond – during bushfire season.
-Based in Brisbane Water National Park, Laurie shares why the Central Coast is special to her.
+Based in Girrakool at Brisbane Water National Park, Laurie shares why the Central Coast is special to her.

 What do you love most about the Coast?